 We provide complete custom framing service.

-We provide in our showroom and by mail order complete and expert archival framing for your paintings, prints, drawings, posters and photographs.
-While beautiful materials and craftsmanship are indispensable — a picture can only be well-framed if it’s in a well-made frame — the frame must serve the picture by protecting it and aesthetically enhancing it.
+We provide in our showroom and online complete and expert archival framing for your paintings, prints, drawings, posters and photographs.
+While beautiful materials and craftsmanship are indispensable — a picture can only be well-framed if it’s in a well-made frame — the frame must serve the picture by protecting it and artistically enhancing it.
 With more than 35 years of framing experience, I take pride in my expertise as a complete framer.
 From design, to frame-making, to fitting the picture into the frame in an archivally suitable, protective package, the entire framing project is executed with knowledge, care and expertise.

 DESIGN The true test of a frame is how well it suits the picture.
 Design is an integral part of the service we provide so that we can be confident that the frame we make for you is the right frame.
 Because frame design involves careful and subtle considerations as to color, proportion and form, the ideal arrangement is for you to bring your pictures to the showroom where we can meet personally and work together.
-Alternatively, many customers send me their artwork; I routinely provide custom framing by mail, enhanced by telephone and email correspondence and our online catalog.
+Alternatively, many customers send me their artwork; I routinely provide online custom framing services, enhanced by telephone and email correspondence and our online catalog.

 To get a better idea of our design sense, view our Portfolio…